 Enjoy a delicious lunch, engage with the conference speakers and share ideas and experiences with other attendees.

 Happy workplaces are more profitable and innovative, attract the best employees and have lower absenteeism and employee turnover rates.
 Simply put, happy companies make more money.
-But how do you create a happy workplace?
-Some of the best answers are found in the happiness science – a fascinating field with research going on all over the world.

 3 pm Afternoon break

 There will be cake.

 Sasa Popovic: Want a Happy Business?
 Make a Better World!

 Sasa Popovic is the co-founder and CEO of Vega IT Sourcing in Serbia where the company vision is simply this: